 The safest cookware always seems to be the heaviest…ceramic/glazed enamel covered pans, and cast iron; however, carbon steel is a really good lighter weight alternative to cast iron.
 Some cast iron 12″ pans weigh 6 to 8 pounds, whereas their carbon steel counterpart might weigh 5 – 5.5 pounds!

-Dealing with pain and chronic fatigue, or even frailty as one ages can make it harder to use and wash heavier cookware, but I don’t want to ingest more toxic substances than I have to…this just makes it even harder for my body to do its job each day (detoxing and repairing for life’s daily toxin exposures and resulting oxidative stress).
+Dealing with pain and chronic fatigue, or even frailty as one ages can make it harder to use and wash heavier cookware, but I don’t want to ingest more toxic substances than I have to…this just makes it even harder for my body to repair and detox every day as it’s meant to.

 So why not use stainless steel?
 Its light and pretty and shiny, right?